 Job prospects Cook in Yukon

 Job opportunities for Cooks (NOC 6322) are good in Yukon over the next 3 years.
-This job outlook is also applicable to people working as a cook.
+These job prospects are also applicable to people working as a cook.

 Job opportunities in Yukon

 The employment outlook will be good for Cooks (NOC 6322) in Yukon for the 2019-2021 period.

 - Employment growth will lead to a moderate number of new positions.

 - Not many positions will become available due to retirements.

 - There are several unemployed workers with recent experience in this occupation.